-Water, Plumbing and Bathroom Fittings Repair Category 2 Notes The shower room fittings are of an older design and may benefit from upgrading.
-Seals around the bath and shower areas are frequently troublesome.
+Water, Plumbing and Bathroom Fittings Repair Category 2 Notes The shower room fittings may benefit from upgrading.
+An incoming occupier can upgrade/replace to their own personal taste.
+Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness/decay within hidden areas of the property.